-If the student has not taken an online class they will be required to take the AGS online orientation.
+If the student has not taken an online class, they will be required to take the GPS online orientation.
+The class will be billed as a part of the 12-17 hour block.
+Overtime charges will apply if enrolled in more than 17 credits.